arangodb/docs/oasis/deployments.md

 ### In the __Location__ section

 1. Select the __Provider__ and __Region__ of the provider.
+   {% hint 'warning' %}
+   Once a deployment has been created, it is not possible to change the provider and region anymore.
+   {% endhint %}
 2. Select the __DB Version__.
    **Note**: If you don't know which DB version to select, leave the version selected by default.